megamsys/odocs.megam.io/README.md

 # odocs.megam.io
 Onboard cloud documentation

-This is the documentation for the onboard cloud project which helps to unpack, configure hardware to top $$$.
+This is the documentation for the onboard cloud project which helps to unpack, configure hardware to top $$$ using SaaS model.

 # Motivatioin

 Historically we had tries many times using

 ## [USB with ISO](https://github.com/megamsys/gitpackager/tree/master/megdc/usb)

 This would install the customized operating system based on ubuntu 14, an agent, and start an control pane inside an